aManNamedTed/arduino/22e60/readme.md

 ### = 2,278,994,482,951,704,616,554,139,354,736,922,451,928,637,507,549,265,920,000,000

 Otherwise known as: two novemdecillion two hundred seventy-eight octodecillion nine hundred ninety-four septendecillion four hundred eighty-two sexdecillion nine hundred fifty-one quindecillion seven hundred four quattuordecillion six hundred sixteen tredecillion five hundred fifty-four duodecillion one hundred thirty-nine undecillion three hundred fifty-four decillion seven hundred thirty-six nonillion nine hundred twenty-two octillion four hundred fifty-one septillion nine hundred twenty-eight sextillion six hundred thirty-seven quintillion five hundred seven quadrillion five hundred forty-nine trillion two hundred sixty-five billion and nine hundred twenty million

+# Concluding Thoughts:

+> I could totally make custom glyphs for the liquid crystal display to obfuscate information more.
+But to what end? haha.

+Thanks for checking out this sketch!
+I'm thinking I could hook this up to a Raspberry Pi and just beam up a single token every so often in case I need to reset a password here or there.
+I mean obviously the solution would be to just use single sign-on or one-time security tokens, etc.

+Anyway, yeah.
+Thanks for checking this out!
+Hope you glean some ideas from it.

 # Credit
 [How to set up an LCD](https://www.youtube.com/watch?v=Mr9FQKcrGpA)